-Sao Tome and Principe lies away from the African continent as a lone island nation.
-However, the island nation sticks within the Gulf of Guinea that is located at the western side of the continent.
+Sao Tome and Principe lie away from the African continent as a lone island nation.
+However, the island nation sticks within the Gulf of Guinea that is located on the western side of the continent.
 Tropical climate reins the island since it lies in the Equatorial region since the Equator lies south and close to the island.
-Colonized by the Portuguese back from the 15th century, but gained its independence from the colonization in 1975, Sao Tome and Principe still considers Portuguese language as its official language.
+Colonized by the Portuguese back from the 15th century, but gained its independence from colonization in 1975, Sao Tome and Principe still consider the Portuguese language as its official language.
 The nation bases its economy’s stability on its rich agricultural land that raises the island as one of the top producers of coffee and cocoa in Central Africa.
-Sao Tome and Principe consists of two islands; Sao Tome being the largest and Principe being the smallest.
+Sao Tome and Principe consist of two islands; Sao Tome is the largest and Principe being the smallest.
 Islets surround both islands.

-Travelling to Sao Tome and Principe is possible only by airplane.
-Sao Tome Island bears the main international airport that caters for flights between the nation and other far places namely Lisbon, Lagos, Libreville, Douala, Luanda, Cape Verde, and Malabo.
+Traveling to Sao Tome and Principe is possible only by airplane.
+Sao Tome Island bears the main international airport that caters to flights between the nation and other far places namely Lisbon, Lagos, Libreville, Douala, Luanda, Cape Verde, and Malabo.
 The airlines that operate international flights between Sao Tome and Principe and these destinations are TAP, Air Nigeria, TAAG Angola Airlines, CEIBA Intercontinental, and Allegiance Gabon.

 Sao Tome and Principe Islands have appealing venues for their accommodation, which provide a stunning wide view of the ocean.
 The types of accommodation facilities on the islands are hotels, lodgings, and resorts.
 Some of the top quality hotels in the islands are the Pestana Hotel in Sao Tome Island and the Agosto Neto Hotel.
 Pestana Hotel has a nice restaurant, bar, gym, and two gorgeous swimming pools.